Trails End Iris Gardens, Ontario, Canada

 Here are a few thoughts:

 White flowers make the garden sparkle.
-Check out Granny's Lace, a spectacular Tall Bearded that is a pristine white goddess in the garden.
+Check out What About Me, a spectacular Intermediate Bearded near-white iris that enhances the colours of Fanciful Whimsy in the garden.

 Tall Beardeds come in a wide range of heights from 28-40”.
 Be sure to plant a variety of heights along with a mixture of early and late blooming varieties.